EBC Helicopter Tour – Daily Departures Guaranteed! Book Now

 The citizen of Bangladesh, Maldives and India do not require VISA to enter Bhutan.
 People from other countries except from Bangladesh, Maldives and India need a VISA permit while traveling to Bhutan.
 The VISA processing for Bhutan requires a readable color copy of passport via email that has at least six month of validity from the date of exit from Bhutan.
 The file Scan Copy should be forwarded to via email in JPEG or PDF format.
 The passport number and picture of the applicant should be visible in the e-document.

 The application should be processed at least 10 days prior to the date of entry to Bhutan.
 The tourism council of Bhutan then issues a VISA clearance letter and fax or email it to the local travel agent.
-Please note that the VISA service is not offered in Bhutan, travelers have to buy full service package from the local tour operator.
+Please note that the VISA service is not offered in Bhutan, travelers have to buy full-service package from the local tour operator.
 Travelers traveling by air are required to produce a printed VISA clearance copy at the time of check-in for Druk Air flight.
 People traveling by land to enter Bhutan via Phuentshoking or Samdrup Jonkhar are required to produce a VISA clearance letter at the immigration center.
 The actual VISA is stamped in your passport on your arrival in Bhutan.

 There are several cities that have direct flights to Bhutan.
 There are two airlines Druk air and Bhutan airlines running the flights to Bhutan.
 Druk air is the national carrier of Bhutan.
 With its fleet of Airbuses A319-115 and ATR 42 the airlines fly from different Asian countries to the Paro international airport, Paro (PBH); which is only the international airport in Bhutan.
 There are daily direct flights from Tribhuvan International Airport, Kathmandu to Paro International Airport.